Taliesin West: How Frank Lloyd Wright Really Lived There

 Conclusion

-As you might expect, Taliesen West is in compete harmony with its surroundings.
+As you might expect, Taliesin West is in compete harmony with its surroundings.
 Today, the National Historic Landmark continues to still serves as the winter residence of Wright’s architecture school and the home of the Frank Lloyd Wright Foundation.

 Frank Lloyd Wright and Taliesen West in Scottsdale, Arizona